Giacomo Ferrari (rugby union)

 In February 2024, he signed a 4 year contract with Zebre senior squad.

 In 2021 and 2022, Ferrari was named in Italy U20s squad for annual Six Nations Under 20s Championship.

 On 10 January 2023, he was named in Italy A squad for a uncapped test against Romania A.

+On 28 January 2026 he was selected by Massimo Brunello to be part of an Italy XV squad for two official tests against Scotland A and Chile during 2026 men's rugby union internationals window of spring.